 Paul Batchelor was born in Northumberland in 1977.
 In 2003 he received an Eric Gregory Award from the Society of Authors, and in 2004 he was given the Andrew Waterhouse Award by New Writing North.
 In 2005 he was a winner of the Poetry Business Prize; his pamphlet To Photograph a Snow Crystal was published by Smith/Doorstop in 2006.
-His first full-length collection, The Sinking Road (Bloodaxe, 2008), was shortlisted for The Jerwood Aldeburgh First Collection Prize 2008 and the Glen Dimplex Prize for Best First Collection.
+His first full-length collection, The Sinking Road (Bloodaxe, 2008), was shortlisted for the Jerwood Aldeburgh First Collection Prize 2008 and the Glen Dimplex Prize for Best First Collection.
 His poem 'Comeuppance' won the Edwin Morgan International Poetry Competition in 2009.
-He did his PhD at Newcastle University on the work of Barry MacSweeney, and his critical anthology, Reading Barry MacSweeney, is due from Bloodaxe in 2013.
-He published an interim collection, The Love Darg, with Clutag Press in 2014, and his second full-length collection, is forthcoming from Bloodaxe.
+He did his PhD at Newcastle University on the work of Barry MacSweeney, and his critical anthology, Reading Barry MacSweeney, was published by Bloodaxe in 2013.
+This was followed by a short collection, The Love Darg, from Clutag Press in 2014.
 He is director of the Creative Writing programme at Durham University.

 Author's website: www.paulbatchelor.co.uk